ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 }
 ```

 Hope it worked for you!!
-Try to combine your own sketch you made for the [p5.js Lab](p5js-lab.html) with some Serial interaction!
-You can always copy the entire Serial section and just change the `serialEvent()` function.
+Try to change a couple parameters, or combine your own sketch you made for the [p5.js Lab](p5js-lab.html) with some Serial interaction!
+You can always copy the entire Serial section (line 48 onwards) and just change the `serialEvent()` function.
 Work with your midterm group if it makes it easier.